 We had plenty of time before departure, so I took a walk along the platform.
 The train was huge!
 Twenty-four, 23.5m-long carriages is standard for most long-distance services, so this train was well over half a kilometre long!

-But because I was travelling with an organised tour group, we were allocated a slightly better class: AC Three Tier.
+But because I was travelling with an organised tour group, we were allocated the middle class: AC Three Tier.
 Bedding supplied and air-conditioning.
 Luxury!

 The picture in my head was of one of those sleeper trains you see in historical dramas or Bond films: a wood-panelled corridor down one side of the carriage, with doors leading to private compartments with bunk beds inside.